klaviyo-labs/Pet-Party-Planner/README.md

 This application defines the `TokenStorage` implementation in [`/apis/OAuthHelpers.ts`](/src/app/api/OAuthHelpers.ts).
 To read more about how to implement your instance that connects to your preferred storage method, read the [`Klaviyo Node SDK` `README.md`](https://github.com/klaviyo/klaviyo-api-node?tab=readme-ov-file#tokenstorage).

+> [!CAUTION]
-NOTE: Looking inside at `TokenStorage` will show that the `refresh token` is stored encrypted.
+> Looking inside at `TokenStorage` will show that the `refresh token` is stored encrypted.
 DO NOT STORE THIS PLAIN TEXT; if a `refresh token` is exposed, it can be exploited to create malicious `access tokens`.

 The user can disconnect the app either from Klaviyo or by navigating to the in-app settings page.
 Clicking `Remove Integration` calls the Klaviyo `revoke` endpoint to revoke access and refresh tokens and disconnect the app.